unkreative/obsidian/English/quatar english.md

 According to theguardian.com, 15.021 migrant workers have died in construction in the span of 9 years, since Qatar won the voting of the FIFA by bribing.
+This is mainly due to the working conditions: no adequate safety equipment for working at heights and no protection from the intense heat and sunlight.
+Heart failure is therefore a frequent cause of death.
 That would be bad enough, but the workers were often forced to operate in dreadful conditions.

 It's impossible to disagree.
-The Qatar 2022 organising committee have issued a charter apparently guaranteeing the safety of its workers, but one doubts whether the situation will improve dramatically, and the damage has surely already been done.
+The Qatar 2022 organizing committee have issued a charter apparently guaranteeing the safety of its workers on the construction site, but one doubts whether the situation will improve dramatically, and the damage has surely already been done.

-This will be a World Cup built on blood.
+This will be a World Cup built on blood and played on corpses.